-President Scott said the four employer groups- the San Francisco Unified School District, the San Francisco Community College District, the Superior Court, as well as the City and County of San Francisco represented by its Controller- are invited to present at the February Health Service Board meeting to discuss the budgetary impacts of rising healthcare costs in terms of their operations.
-President Scott said he requested City Controller, Ben Rosenfeld to attend as he is leaving CCSF service in February, to provide counsel and guidance, lessons learned, coming from his experience over the past several years with this issue and how it has impacted the overall budget of the City and County of San Francisco.
-Each employer will discuss the impact of increasing healthcare costs on their total operations, not just their budget position.
+President Scott said the four employer groups- the San Francisco Unified School District, the San Francisco Community College District, the Superior Court, as well as the City and County of San Francisco represented by its Controller- were invited to present at the February Health Service Board meeting to discuss the budgetary impacts of rising healthcare costs in terms of their operations.
+President Scott requested City Controller, Ben Rosenfeld to attend as he is leaving CCSF service in February, to provide counsel and guidance, lessons learned, coming from his experience over the past several years with this issue and how it has impacted the overall budget of the City and County of San Francisco.
+President Scott requested each employer discuss the impact of increasing healthcare costs on their total operations, not just their budget position.

 President Scott thanked Anne Thompson and Mike Clarke for their expertise in delivering the Health Service Board Education Modules over the past months.
-President Scott said the intent is for Board Education but hoped it has laid a public foundation for what the Board will grapple with in the upcoming rates and benefits cycle.
+President Scott hoped this Board Education item laid a public foundation for what the Board will grapple with in the upcoming rates and benefits cycle.